Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many newspapers does Archie have?

 ### Answer interpretation
     The answer is the unknown value of newspapers owned by Archie.

 ## Data extraction

 ### Sentence 1
     newspapers owned by Meathead = 6

 ### Sentence 2
     newspapers owned by Archie = 6
     newspapers owned by Archie + 7

 ## Correct response
     13 newspapers

 ***

+context_grouping
 # Zoidberg Solution

 ## The problem
     Hellen has 2 dolls.
     Troy has 3 more dolls than her.
     How many dolls does Troy have?
     How many dolls do they have altogether?

 ## Digested problem
     Hellen    	has       	2         	dolls     	.
     NNP       	VBZ       	CD        	NNS       	.